Benchmarking standards, driving alignment, and building trust

 Contribute to continuous improvement of sustainability auditing and certification schemes and encourage them to reflect CGF resolutions in those schemes worldwide

-Join SSCI Co-Chairs of Ahold Delhaize and Nestlé in conversation about the CGF’s newest Coalition of Action on the CGF Podcast.
+Join the SSCI Co-Chairs of Ahold Delhaize and Nestlé in conversation about the SSCI on the CGF Podcast.